 Observing the Torrey Pines near the cliff face and further back gave the girls a great lesson on erosion.

-I wrote in this post how the walk quickly turned my girls from whining to giggling and feeling relaxed and grounded.
+The walk quickly turned my girls from whining to giggling and feeling relaxed and grounded.
 Nature knows best.

 I wish we had more time to do the Razor Point Trail as you pass by beautiful red sandstone cliffs and get to climb the Red Butte which we gazed at from afar.

 Hiking in Torrey Pines State Park is one of the best San Diego activities for getting out in nature.
-We will be back !
+We will be back!

 There is a $15 access fee to drive up to the parking lots on the bluff.